Spironolactone: Transgender hormone therapy

-Despite paradoxical reactions, spironolactone is used off-label as a component of feminizing hormone therapy in transgender women, especially in the United States (where cyproterone acetate is not available), usually in addition to an estrogen.
-Alternatives like bicalutamide do not have a similar level of popularity.
-As spironolactone's antiandrogenic effect appears only in high doses, it can have a wide array of side effects not found in antiandrogens working more exclusively on the androgen receptor.
-When coupled with estradiol, effects in transgender women include decreased male pattern body hair, induction of breast development and of feminization in general, and reduced spontaneous erections.
+Spironolactone is widely used as an antiandrogen in feminizing hormone therapy for transfeminine people and is recommended by transgender medicine clinical guidelines for such purposes.
+It is the most commonly used antiandrogen in transfeminine people in the United States, whereas cyproterone acetate (CPA), which is not available in the United States, is widely used in Europe and throughout the rest of the world.
+Spironolactone is inferior to CPA, other progestogens, GnRH modulators, and high-dose parenteral estradiol monotherapy in terms of achieving adequate testosterone suppression in transfeminine people.
+However, spironolactone acts as a direct though weak androgen receptor antagonist rather than by suppressing testosterone levels, and hence its antiandrogenic effects and potential therapeutic benefits in this context are not necessarily reflected in testosterone levels.
+In any case, while widely used, there remain very limited comparative clinical data on spironolactone versus other antiandrogenic approaches in terms of physical feminization outcomes in transfeminine people.

 Forms

 Spironolactone is available in the form of tablets (25, 50, and 100 mg; brand name Aldactone, others) and suspensions (25 mg/5 mL; brand name Carospir) for oral administration.
 It had also been marketed in the form of 2 or 5% topical cream in Italy for the treatment of acne and hirsutism under the brand name Spiroderm, but this product is no longer available.
 The medication is also available in combination with other medications, such as hydrochlorothiazide (brand name Aldactazide, others).
 Spironolactone has poor water solubility, so only oral and topical formulations have been developed; other routes of administration such as intravenous injection are not used.
 The only antimineralocorticoid that is available as a solution for parenteral use is the related medication potassium canrenoate.